sophiajt/sophiajt.github.io/content/2016-08-03-helping-out-with-rust-errors.md

 Perfect!
 We've love your help to come up with tests that show where an error message is confusing or just plain wrong.
 If you'd like a little help getting started, there are a bunch of unit tests for the compiler that all fail intentionally.
 You can find these in the rust-lang repo under the `src/test/compile_fail` directory.
 You'll notice we've already started a [list of errors](https://github.com/rust-lang/rust/issues/35233), but that list is incomplete.
 We'd like to make sure every error code that needs to be updated makes it onto that list so that others can help update them.

-There are a *bunch* of good examples in the `compile_fail` directory that explore various error codes.
+There are a _bunch_ of good examples in the `compile_fail` directory that explore various error codes.
 If you look around there you can also search for error messages and see if there is already a test.
 Running this test will help you see if the error has been updated to the new format.

-If you can find a test case that needs to be updated, file an issue like one of those listed in the "list of errors" link and cc @jntrnr.
+If you can find a test case that needs to be updated, file an issue like one of those listed in the "list of errors" link and cc @sophiajt.
 I can help get the error updated to the new format and tag the error so that others can find it.

 # I love writing docs!